ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 ### Step 3: Build Hugo site

-Now that we're finished with the preperations it's time to generate our Hugo site.
+Now that we're finished with the preparations it's time to generate our Hugo site.

 #### 3.1 Create build pipeline linked to GitHub